DataDog/documentation/content/agent/basic_agent_usage/kubernetes/daemonset_setup.md

 Learn more about this in the [Docker DogStatsD documentation][19]

-To send custom metrics via dogstatsd from your application pods, uncomment the `# hostPort: 8125` line in your `datadog-agent.yaml` manifest.
+To send custom metrics via DogStatsD from your application pods, uncomment the `# hostPort: 8125` line in your `datadog-agent.yaml` manifest.
 This exposes the DogStatsD port on each of your Kubernetes nodes.

 **Warning**: This opens a port on your host.
 Make sure your firewall covers that correctly.
 Another word of caution: some network plugging don't support `hostPorts` yet, so this won't work.
 The workaround in this case is to add `hostNetwork: true` in your agent pod specifications.
 This shares the network namespace of your host with the Datadog agent.
 Again, make sure this logic is okay with your security policies.